Guti-01/Desafio-js-intermediario-01/README.md

 - clean code
 - responsive
 - Easy maintenance, if necessary
--The arrows must stop working and have a lower opacity when you reach the last image.
+- The arrows must stop working and have a lower opacity when you reach the last image.

 ## Languages used: